tiredofit/docker-db-backup/README.md

 ## Maintenance

-Manual Backups can be perforemd by entering the container and typing `backup-now`
+Manual Backups can be performed by entering the container and typing `backup-now`

 #### Shell Access